Isapalvil/Predictive-Maintenance-using-Machine-Learning/README.md

 | Random Forest | 0.43 | 0.91 | 0.58 |
 | XGBoost (Recall optimized) | 0.95 | 0.23 | 0.37|
 | XGBoost (F1 optimized) | 0.76 | 0.70 | 0.73 |

+The initial Logistic Regression baeline achieved high recall but generated an excessive number of false positives, resulting in very low precision.
+This behavior suggested that the model was overly aggressive when identifying potential failures.

+Decision Tree improved the balance between recall and precision considerably, while Random Forest achieved very hich precision at the cost of missing a larger number of true failures.

+Two tunning strategies were explored for XGBoost:
+- Recall optimization prioritized maximum failure detection but introduced excessive false alarms.
+- F1-score optimization produced a more balanced operational solution by maintaning strong recall while significantly improving precision.

+The final XGBoost model oprimized for f2-score achieved the best operational trade-off between detecting failures and minimizing unnecesary maintenance interventions.

+## Final Model Selection

+The final selected model was the XGBoost classifier optimized for F1-score

+Although the recall-optimized XGBoost model achieved higher failure detection rates, it also generated a very large number of false positives, making the solution operationally expensive due to excessive unnecessaary maintenance alerts.

+On the other hande, the F1-optimized XGBoost model achieved a more balanced trade-off between recall and precision:
+- It maintained strong failure detection capability.
+- It significantly reduced false alarms compared to the recall-focused approach.
+- It provided a more operationally viable solution for real-word industrial environments.

+The final decision prioritized operational balance rather than maximizing a single metric in isolation.

+This approach reflects a more realistic predictive maintenance strategy, where both missed failures and excessive maintenance interventions generate important business costs.

+## Key Insights

+- Rotational speed and torque were among the most influential variables.
+- Significant overlao existed between failure and non-failure operational states.
+- Optimizing exclusively for recall generated excessive false positives.
+- XGBoost achieve the best operational balance for the problem

+## Error Analysis

+A detailed analysis of False Positives and False NEgatives was performed to better understand the operational limitations of the model.

+One of the most important findings was that many incorrectly classified samples shared very similar telemetry patterns with correctly classified observations.
+In particular:
+- Low torque values frequently appeared in both failure and non-failure states.
+- Rotational speed distributions showed strong overlap between classes.
+- Tool wear maintained similar ranges across several correctly and incorrectly classified samples.

+These findings suggest that some machine failures may not be fully distinguisbhable using isolated telemetry snapshots alone.

+Additionally:
+- False Positives may generate unnecessary inspections or preventive maintenance actions.
+- False Negatives remain specially critical because indetected failures can lead to unexpected downtime and operational costs.

+Despite these limitations, the selected XGBoost model achieved a reasonable operational balance between failure detection and false alarm reduction.

+The analysis aldo suggests that future improvements could benefit from:
+- Sequential telemetry data
+- Time-series approaches
+- Temporal behaivor modeling rather than relying exclusively on instantaneous sensor measurements.

+## Limitations

+The project uses instantaneous telemetry snapshots rather than sequential temporal data.
+Some failure patterns may require time-series or sequential modeling approaches to improve predictive capability.

+## Tech Stack

+- Python
+- Pandas
+- NumPy
+- Scikit-Learn
+- XGBoost
+- Matplotlib
+- Seaborn
+- Jupyter Notebook